GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 Later, throughout the event, the lead coach should work with the coaches to monitor progress of the teams on each challenge.
 When the majority of teams (or individuals in a team) have completed a challenge, the lead coach should deliver the lecture for the next challenge.
 Ask those who are still working to pay attention to the short lecture, then return to completing the previous challenge.

 At an in-person event, the lead coach calls everyone's attention to the front of the room to present.
-At a virtual event, the lead coach directs the teams to return to the General channel for the lecture.
+At a virtual event, the lead coach directs the teams to leave their breakout room and return to the main meeting.

 Alternatively, if the teams are progressing at vastly different paces, the coaches may deliver the lecture for each challenge to the individual team in their own team meetings.